The Inevitable Tax Solution

 What is the Total Economy of Sales and Transactions (TEST) of our nation?

-There is a wide-ranging estimation of all our annual TEST could be as high as $1,200 trillion ($1.2 Quadrillion), and as low as $500 trillion.
+There are wide-ranging estimates of all our annual TEST, it could be as high as $1,200 trillion ($1.2 Quadrillion), and as low as $500 trillion.

 For Example, Wall Street estimates $5 trillion of trades and transactions each day!

-So if you divide the governments' budgets by the TEST it is feasible to reach the nominal tax federal rate as low as 1%.
+government budget it is feasible to reach the nominal federal tax rate as low as 1%.